-Throughout the duration of this journey, it is down to you, as the marketer or business owner, to segment your prospects and provide them with content that is both appropriate and relevant based on their stage in this journey.
+Throughout the duration of this journey, it is down to you, as the marketer or business owner, to segment your prospects (using the likes of demographic segmentation, geographic segmentation, psychographic segmentation or behavioural segmentation) and provide them with content that is both appropriate and relevant based on their stage in this journey.
 This helps to create a more streamlined experience for both brand and consumer and helps your customer move more smoothly through the process, and closer to making that purchase.

 It’s important to note that the buyer’s journey is not a one-size-fits-all process.
 Each customer journey will vary from brand to brand, but typically this is made up of five stages; Awareness, Consideration, Retention, Decision and Advocacy.

 In this video, we’ll go through each one of these stages, one by one, and learn more about the most effective ways to approach your customers throughout each phase.

 So just click play above and let’s get started! ▶️